Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 Disclaimer: This article provides general guidance on performance bonds in Malaysia as of March 2026.
 Rates and costs vary by insurer, bank, and applicant profile.
 Always verify specific terms with your provider before making decisions.

-A RM1 million performance bond will cost you RM8,000-15,000 per year through insurance, or RM500,000-1,000,000 in locked cash through a bank.
+An insurance bond is priced as a commission on the bond value, so what leaves your account is a fraction of the bond amount.
+A bank guarantee for the same bond ties up cash instead.
 That's not a typo.
 The bank guarantee might have a lower "fee," but it requires you to deposit half to all of the bond value as collateral.

 This guide breaks down the true costs, approval processes, and trade-offs between performance bond insurance (jaminan insurans) and bank guarantees (jaminan bank), so you can make a decision based on numbers rather than assumptions.